KateWasHere001/dockerd/README.md

 You can explore to the issue tab, if there not exists, you can open issue, for help me resolve the problem, you can include fresh log.

-1. Restart tailscaled with `dockerd.service restart`
+1. Restart dockerd with `dockerd.service restart`
 2. Reproduce what are you doing which has problem.
-3. Get log at `dockerd.service log run`
+3. Get log at `dockerd.service log runs` and `dockerd.service log dockerd`